DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 6: "Its the eyes they Look like scrambled eggs 👀 ." -DeviCat (08-Feb-22)
 * 7: "This is now the finger dance, I don't know ![devicatLoL](https://static-cdn.jtvnw.net/emoticons/v2/306362153/default/light/1.0 "devicatLoL") ." -DeviCat (23-Feb-22)
 * 8: "Take a moment and breathe deep.
 You are amazing!" -Candi (28-Feb-22)
+* 9: "Oreo sent me a box full of dragons!" -DeviCat (02-Mar-22)

 There may be quotes newer than these that have yet to be collected.